armory/docs/content/en/cd-as-a-service/reference/deployfile/ref-deployment-file.md

 ### `application`

-Provide a descriptive name for your application so that you can identify it when viewing the status of your deployment in the Status UI and other locations.
+Provide a descriptive name for your application so that you can identify it when viewing the status of your deployment in the Deployments UI and other locations.

 ### `targets.`